-On July 31, 2006, the Company entered into a settlement agreement with the parties to the proceeding that would resolve the issues raised in this matter.
-Under the terms of the agreement, the Company's base rate revenues will be reduced by a net of approximately \$58 million per year.
-Also, the Company will commit to increase its energy efficiency expenditures by an additional \$10 million per year over the \$13 million included in existing rates.
+Under the terms of the Agreement, the Company's base rate revenues will be reduced by a net of approximately \$58 million per year.
+Also, the Company will increase its energy efficiency expenditures by an additional \$10 million per year over the \$13 million included in existing rates.
 The expenditures will be made to benefit both residential and commercial customers.
 The Company also will fund \$10 million per year for programs providing financial assistance to qualified low-income customers in its service territory.

-The agreement provides for a rate freeze until June 30, 2010 under which the Company will not seek to increase its base rates and the other parties will not petition to decrease those rates.
+The Agreement provides for a rate freeze until June 30, 2010 under which the Company will not seek to increase its base rates and the other parties will not petition to decrease those rates.
 The rate freeze is subject to adjustments for changes related to certain transmission costs, implementation of the Texas Utility Commission's recently-adopted change to its CTC rule and certain other changes.
 The rate freeze does not apply to changes required to reflect the result of currently pending appeals of the True-Up Order, the pending appeal of the Texas Utility Commission's order regarding the Company's final fuel reconciliation, the appeal of the order implementing the Company's CTC or the implementation of transition charges associated with current and future securitizations.
-In addition, the Company will not be required to file annual earnings reports for the calendar years 2006 through 2008, but will file an earnings report for 2009 no later than March 1, 2010.
+In addition, the Company is not required to file annual earnings reports for the calendar years 2006 through 2008, but is required to file an earnings report for 2009 no later than March 1, 2010.
 The Company must make a new base rate filing not later than June 30, 2010, based on a test year ended December 31, 2009, unless the Texas Utility Commission staff and certain cities with original jurisdiction notify the Company that such a filing is unnecessary.

-The agreement does not provide for an increased storm reserve, but will permit the Company to amortize its expenditures related to Hurricane Rita of approximately \$4 million per year over a seven-year period and to amortize regulatory expenses of approximately \$2 million per year over a four-year period, both beginning in the month following the final order.
-The agreement will result in a determination that franchise fees payable by the Company under new franchise agreements with the City of Houston and certain other municipalities in the Company's service area are deemed reasonable and necessary, and other revised tariffs proposed in the Company's filing package will go into effect along with the revised base rates.
+The Agreement will permit the Company to amortize its expenditures of approximately \$28 million related to Hurricane Rita over a seven-year period and to amortize regulatory expenses of approximately \$7 million over a four-year period, both beginning in October 2006.
+Pursuant to the Agreement, the Texas Utility Commission determined that franchise fees payable by the Company under new franchise agreements with the City of Houston and certain other municipalities in the Company's service area are deemed reasonable and necessary, along with the revised base rates.

-The agreement also resolves all issues that could be raised in the Texas Utility Commission's proceeding to review its decision in the Company's 2001 UCOS case.
+The Agreement also resolves all issues that could be raised in the Texas Utility Commission's proceeding to review its decision in the Company's 2001 UCOS case.
 See Note 3(c) above.